Excel IF Function

 Translation: If the value in C6 is greater than or equal to 70, return "Pass".
 Otherwise, return "Fail".

-The logical flow this formula could be reversed.
-A formula with the same result could be written like this:
+The logical flow this formula can be reversed.
+The formula below returns the same result:

 Translation: If the value in C6 is less than 70, return "Fail".
 Otherwise, return "Pass".

-Note: If you are new to the idea of formula criteria, this article shows many examples.
+Note: If you are new to the idea of formula criteria, this article explains many examples.

 Nested IF statements